-Watch Shell’s Appomattox hull is making its way to Ingleside, Texas where the final phase of host construction will take place.
+Watch Shell’s Appomattox hull is making its way to Ingleside, Texas where the final phase of host construction took place.

-The Appomattox project will consist of a semi-submersible, four-column production host platform, a subsea system featuring six drill centers, 15 producing wells, and five water injection wells.
+Appomattox consists of a semi-submersible, four-column production host platform, a subsea system featuring six drill centers, 15 producing wells, and five water injection wells.

 - July 1, 2015 - Shell takes final investment decision for the Appomattox deep-water development in Gulf of Mexico